nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

+### Viewing a tutor

+1. Viewing a tutor

+   1. Prerequisites:
+      1. List all tutor(s) using the `list_tutors` command.
+Multiple tutors in the list.
+      2. Arguments are valid and compulsory parameters are provided.
+      3. The index provided must be a positive integer must be smaller or equal to the largest index seen on the current window.

+   2. Test Case: `view_tutor 1` <br>
+      Expected: The Tutor List Panel updates and displays the tutor at index 1.

+   3. Test Case: `view_tutor -1` <br>
+      Expected: The Tutor List Panel does not update.
+An error message of invalid command format is shown.

+### Listing all tutors

+1. List all tutors
+    1. Test Case: `list_tutors` <br>
+       Expected: The Tutor List Panel displays the all the existing tutors. <br><br>
+    2. Test Case: `list_tutors abcdefg` <br>
+       Expected: The Tutor List Panel displays the all the existing tutors. <br><br>

 ### Adding a Schedule

 1. Adding a schedule